vlaaad/vlaaad.github.io/_posts/2025-08-17-mcp-tools-with-dependent-types.md

 It was entertaining because it was inaccurate, but still trying really hard, and eventually succeeding.
 I think, as novelty wears off and agentic LLM approaches mature, the need for accuracy will increase dramatically — this "entertainment" will become an annoying bug.

-Of course, there is already a solution for this inaccuracy: every LLM service worth its salt supports structured outputs defined by JSON schemas; in the context of MCP it means that tools define [input schemas](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#tool), and it's a responsibility of AI agent to construct an input satisfying the schema.
+Of course, there is already a solution for this inaccuracy: every LLM service worth its salt supports structured outputs defined by JSON schemas; in the context of MCP, it means that tools define [input schemas](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#tool), and it's a responsibility of the AI agent to construct an input satisfying the schema.
 For example, here is a tool definition:
 ```json
 {
   "name": "get_weather",